Updated Nov 3rd, 2023 by Nicolas Zenker

 A countdown timer helps to create the feeling that potential attendees are running out of time and need to sign-up immediately — in other words, it’s a handy psychological trick that can help boost conversions.
 Plus, the countdown timer will also serve as another reminder of the date and time of your event.
 In general, it’s best practice to locate your countdown timer somewhere prominent, typically near the sign-up, RSVP, or add-to-calendar feature on your website.

 Email is one of the most reliable promotional channels, and you’ll want to take advantage of it while promoting your upcoming webinar.
+You can expand your email list by extracting emails from LinkedIn with tools like Linked Helper.
 However, it’s not enough to simply send out a few email blasts — successful email marketing means deploying key pointers and strategies that make sure you’re getting the most sign-ups possible.

 For starters, make sure you’re doing whatever you can to personalize your email messages, including your subject lines.
 This will help improve open rates and, by extension, your total sign-ups.
 To make personalizing your emails easier, it’s a great idea to segment your email list into different demographics, which can then receive tailored messaging campaigns.
 And of course, for those who’ve already signed up, don’t forget to send reminder emails, which will increase the likelihood they attend the actual event.